welovemedia/ffmate-docs/docs/tasks.md

      }'
 ```

 FFmate responds with a JSON object that contains the newly created task including its `ID`.
+This `taskId` can be used to monitor the task’s progress in the next section.
 An `task.created` event is also fired via [webhooks](/docs/webhooks#task-events)

 ### Task Properties